btel/2016-06-15-scikit-learn-day-paris/notes.md

         + instructors are encouraged to adapt the materials for their needs and contribute back their changes
     - communication: blog, mailing lists, Github issue tracker, videoconferences, in-person meetings
     - hierachical (local SC community, global community, advisory boards etc.)
+    * shares some of its weaknesses (importance of project leads, lengthy discussions about "technicalities")

 * SC Differences:
     - teaching as enacted skill and as such it requires physical presence (video recordings are tested):